CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description that clearly communicates its purpose and provides explicit trigger guidance.
-It covers the 'what' and 'when' effectively with natural language triggers.
+It covers the 'what' and 'when' well with natural language triggers.
 The main area for improvement is adding more specific concrete actions beyond 'create and improve' to better differentiate the full range of capabilities.

 Suggestions